University Graduate & Undergraduate Prizes

 - Submissions will be considered from post-secondary (undergraduate and graduate) students in all disciplines studying full time at a Canadian university; and students currently attending high school.

 - Entries must include a previously unpublished typed essay.
 Word lengths exclude footnotes and bibliographies.
 Length: Graduate level: 5,000 to 7,000 words (no thesis or capstone papers please); Undergraduate level: 2,500 to 5,000 words; High school: under 2500 words.

 - Include a cover sheet with name, mailing address, phone number, e-mail address, and age.
-High school students include school and grade.
 Post-secondary students, include school and major.
 Do not include identifying information in the document or in the references.

-- Format and layout: printed on one side only, on white paper, pages numbered, with black font size 11 points or larger.
+- Format and layout: printed on one side only, on white paper, pages numbered, with black font size 11 points.

 - Entries will be accepted in English and French.

 - If using references from academic sources, the complete reference must be included.
 Any academically acceptable referencing style may be used.

 - Entries must be submitted by email as a pdf file.

 - Entries will be judged in a blind review process by nationally recognized scholars in the field of music pedagogy and/or performance.
 Criteria will focus on originality, clear expression of ideas and understanding of subject.